CoeJoder/next-bus-desklet/README.md

 # next-bus-desklet
-Displays the next departure of a transit stop.
+Displays the next departure of a transit stop, implemented as a Cinnamon Spice desklet.

+## Status: WiP
+Currently sandboxing with NodeJS to explore the OneBusAway REST API.